-You’ll hear the phrase ‘fit-out’ thrown around a lot in our industry; however, what does it mean?
-If you’re unfamiliar with the term, all ‘fit-out’ essentially refers to is the process of taking a concrete shell and making a space that is fit for working.
+You’ll hear the phrase ‘fit out’ thrown around a lot in our industry; however, what does it mean?
+A fit-out is the process of taking a concrete shell and making a space that is fit for occupation.
 Whether that be an office, a retail store or a coffee shop – the purpose is to make the space fit for use through the installation of facilities, floors and internal spaces.

 Now, there are numerous kinds of fit-outs and we could talk for days about the various levels; however, the two main ones you need to be concerned with are: Category A (Cat A) fit-outs and Category B (Cat B) fit-outs.

-Cat A refers to a basic landlord/developer/investor fit-out that is designed to prepare a building ready for an end-user client e.g. a tenant/business.
+A Cat A fit out refers to the basic finishing of an interior space often carried out by a landlord/developer/investor to prepare a building ready for an end-user client e.g. a tenant/business.
 It is inhabitable and will resemble more of a blank canvas – a white box, meaning that while it will have lighting, flooring and walls; it will otherwise be empty and will need to be furnished with tables, chairs, electrical appliances, etc. before you can start using it as a workspace.

-Cat B fit-outs differ as you’ll be provided with a space that you can move into and start using straight away.
+Cat B fit outs differ from Cat A as you’ll be provided with a finished space that you can move into and start using straight away.
 Similar to Cat A you will have lighting, flooring and walls, but you’ll also find that it already contains meeting rooms, furniture, a kitchen space and company branding that has been done to your specifications.

 In other words, you could say Cat B follows on from Cat A and is the design element of your new office.
 Here, you can take this empty space and transform it into a functioning work environment that embodies your business ideals, personality, culture and people.